brunosouza-justauto/eng/memory-bank/progress.md

 - PWA support implemented with custom icons and installation flow
 - Vercel deployment configuration completed with API proxies
 - Type safety enhancements completed in key service files
+- PWA update notification system fixed and improved
+- Manifest and service worker implemented for offline support

 ## Recent Improvements
 - Added automatic detection of when all sets are completed (100% progress)